javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 ## scrollWidth/Height

 - Properties `clientWidth/clientHeight` only account for the visible part of the element.
-- Properties `scrollWidth/scrollHeight` also include the scrolled out (hidden) part:
+- Properties `scrollWidth/scrollHeight` also include the scrolled out (hidden) parts:

 ![](metric-scroll-width-height.png)

 On the picture above:

-- `scrollHeight = 723` -- is the full inner height of the content area including the scrolled out part.
+- `scrollHeight = 723` -- is the full inner height of the content area including the scrolled out parts.
 - `scrollWidth = 324` -- is the full inner width, here we have no horizontal scroll, so it equals `clientWidth`.

 We can use these properties to expand the element wide to its full width/height.